 - Tools for coping and emotional self-regulation

-- Cultural and/or religious beliefs that discourage suicide.
+- Cultural and/or religious beliefs that discourage suicide

 Suicide can be the tragic result of untreated depression.
 Thus, treatment for depression is a vital factor in teenage suicide prevention.
 With suicidal depression, different forms of individual therapy contribute toward sustainable healing.
 Furthermore, such treatment is also essential for suicide attempt survivors.